 Day-to-day operational technologies institutions rely on are also at risk.
 A security breach could halt all connectivity tools that schools rely on, from internet access and Wi-Fi to email and instant messaging.
 This type of disruption would make it difficult to even hold classes.

-And when a school’s security has been compromised, it’s not always obvious, Battista points out.
+And when a school’s security has been compromised, it’s not always obvious, Relf points out.
 “Many times, the university is made aware from an outside entity as the internal teams were not aware that anything even happened.”

 To avoid dealing with undesirable repercussions, it’s best to be proactive about ensuring your security is up to speed.
 You can assess your school by conducting a security risk profile.

-How to conduct a security assessment
+How to conduct a cybersecurity risk assessment

-Working with a third party can help ensure an authentic and thorough assessment.
+Working with a third party can help ensure an authentic and thorough security risk assessment.
 Because of the various tools, users and environments involved (not to mention the people, processes and technology at each school) security risk assessments differ from case to case.

 Here is what the security risk assessment process looks like with Collegis Education:

 - The assessment is a collaborative effort between the university staff and the Collegis team.
 The university team is asked to provide pertinent information throughout the assessment.

 - The Collegis team assembles the information and produces the deliverable documents.

 - An on-site meeting with the university takes place to shore up any gaps in the information and to share a preliminary review of the report.